-The Chinese spiritual world intrigues me enormously, not least the deism in Chinese terms that spring up throughout the years.
-This mysterious power influence people’s life and acknowledge.
-This deism originates from the thinking of enigmas of natural order and our life experiences.
+The Chinese spiritual world intrigues me enormously, not least the god in Chinese terms that sprung up throughout the years.
+This mysterious power influences people’s lives and knowledge.
+This god originates from the thinking of enigmas of natural order and our life experiences.
 It delivers the mental interactions with our ancestors.
 It presumably indicates an affection, about the curiosity of future uncertainties in mortal life.
-Based on it, I explored folk beliefs to elucidate life's problems and symbolic cultural.
+Based on it, I explored folk beliefs to elucidate life's problems and symbolic culture.

-Chapter II: Waxing Crescent Moon (on going).
+Chapter II: Waxing Crescent Moon (ongoing).
 Waxing Crescent Moon is the first bright sign we see, signifying rebuilding and a new beginning.
 It also symbolizes my mood of living and working alone in London this year.
-Spiritual beliefs in this chapter focus on personal experience, telling those words about perception and physical experience by photography.
+Spiritual beliefs in this chapter focus on personal experience, telling those words about perception and physical experience through photography.

 Chapter I